 (The Le Meridien borders a small park)

-The Burg Kino almost next door to Le Meridien is one of Vienna’s English-language cinemas and probably best known for regular showings of The Third Man.
+The Burg Kino almost next door to Le Meridien is one of Vienna’s English-language cinemas and probably best known for regular showings of the film perhaps most associated with Vienna: The Third Man.

 For another cultural highlight, walk across the adjoining park and past the Schiller monument to visit the Gemäldegalerie of the Academy of Fine Arts Vienna.
 This “paintings gallery” holds such treasures as Hieronymus Bosch’s The Last Judgment.